-What are the most important supplements when fasting?
-The most important supplements are electrolytes like sodium, potassium or magnesium.
+The most important supplements to take when fasting is electrolytes like sodium, potassium, or magnesium.
 Other supplements can help with the fast and your overall feeling, but they won’t be as necessary for your body as those minerals.

 Aside from what your body needs, you can also ease a fasting period with supplements, they can: improve your energy overall, help with muscle recovery, ease your gut bacteria, etc.

 With our bad habits, fasting comes as a shock to the body, let’s see how we can lessen the impact of fasting with vitamins and supplements.

 On intermittent fasting or even 7 days fast, you won’t need to supplement.
 You might feel drowsy, fatigue, headaches, stomachache, all these are symptoms that come with fasting.

 Your body is a strong machine, seven days with no food is a shock, but it’ll get through it.
 And even though some of your vitamins or minerals stores might get depleted during the fast, it certainly won’t kill you.

 But I would advise you to be prepared.
 You can read everything you want on the subject, I can give you all the crap in the world about the side effects in the first days, the regain of energy on the fourth or fifth, the fact that you won’t be hungry anymore, etc. fasting is different for everybody.